 Vehicle window tinting is almost always regulated under state law, and the applicable statutes can usually be found in a state's vehicle or traffic code.

 Your state's vehicle code may consider "window tinting" to include:

-Measurements like "light transmittance" and "luminous reflectance" can be difficult to understand, let alone calculate with any level of confidence.
+Measurements like "light transmittance" and "luminous reflectance" can be challenging to understand.
+They can be even more difficult to calculate with any level of confidence.
 So you may want to have your vehicle inspected to determine whether it is in compliance with your state's window tint laws.

 To learn where you can have your vehicle's window tinting inspected, start by contacting your state's department of motor vehicles (DMV) office.
 And remember, even if your vehicle's safety glass is currently in compliance with your state's window tint laws, that could change if you move to another state.

 The affected driver or passenger must present the law enforcement officer with documentation that:

-Following are some examples of state-specific applications for "medical necessity" window tint exemptions:
+The following are some examples of state-specific applications for "medical necessity" window tint exemptions:

 To find out whether such an exemption is available in your state, start by contacting your state's department of motor vehicles (DMV) office.

-Whether you need window tinting for legitimate health reasons or just think it looks cool, make sure you understand the laws in your state first.
+Whether you need window tinting for legitimate health reasons or think it looks cool, make sure you understand the laws in your state first.